qase-tms/qase-go/qase-api-client/docs/RunsAPI.md

 	toStartTime := int64(789) // int64 |  (optional)
 	limit := int32(56) // int32 | A number of entities in result set. (optional) (default to 10)
 	offset := int32(56) // int32 | How many entities should be skipped. (optional) (default to 0)
 	include := "include_example" // string | Include a list of related entities IDs into response.
 Should be separated by comma.
-Possible values: cases, defects  (optional)
+Possible values: cases, defects, external_issue  (optional)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)